A Sceptic's Guide to AI

 Systems optimised for engagement learn to manipulate.
 This is not a bug — it is the direct consequence of the objective function.
 A recommendation algorithm told to maximise time-on-site will serve content that provokes outrage, because outrage is engaging.
 A news feed optimised for clicks will surface conflict over consensus, sensationalism over substance.

 The manipulation problem extends to individual interactions with AI assistants.
 Systems designed to be helpful and agreeable can reinforce existing beliefs rather than challenge them.
-They can create a sense of relationship and trust that is not grounded in genuine understanding.
-The risk is not that AI will overpower human agency through superior intelligence, but that it will erode it through persistent agreeableness.

 Over-trust and automation complacency